pinakaswastika/pinakaswastika.github.io/index.md

 <img src="ipin.jpeg?raw=true"/>

 ---
-#### I am currently a student majoring in statistics at Diponegoro University
+#### I am Currently a Student Majoring in Statistics at Diponegoro University
 <!-- Remove above link if you don't want to attibute -->